-A corporation's California tax status must be the same as its federal tax status is.
+A corporation's California tax status must be the same as its federal tax status.
 That is, a corporation that elects to be taxed as an S corporation for federal purposes must be taxed as an S corporation for California tax purposes.
 Similarly, a corporation cannot be an S corporation for California tax purposes unless it has a valid federal S election in place.

-Once a business elects S corporation status, its corporate income is taxed at a rate of 1.5% instead of the normal 8.84%, and credits are limited to one-third of the C corporation credit amounts.
+Once a business elects S corporation status, its corporate income is taxed at a rate of 1.5% (a financial institution that is an S corporation is subject to the additional 2% bank tax; see Section 5 of this chapter) instead of the normal 8.84%, and credits are limited to one-third of the C corporation credit amounts.
 One hundred percent of the corporation's items of income, loss, deduction, and credits are passed through to the shareholders in accordance with their respective interests in the corporation.